 APPROVAL AMOUNT REQUESTED

-Amount: Up to $3.4 million.
+Amount: Up to $3.4 million of incremental exposure, increasing total development cost exposure to the Arcos project to $35.9 million, exclusive of turbine commitments..

 Purpose: To fund further pre-Notice-To-Proceed (NTP) engineering costs ($1.6 million of cash plus $1.2 of cancellation charges) to support the permitting effort for the Arcos project through December 2001 and $0.6 million that are payable for the Municipal Works Licence.